 The problem is that getting a professional company to kit out and set you up with a solar power system can be very expensive, but if you have sound DIY skills, with a bit of planning and research, you can set up your own DIY home solar power system.
 Check out the link here to see how this can be done.

 We did a post ages back about how to make a different solar dehydrator, but that dehydrator was a completely different design…

-Personally I think this solar dehydrator is a more effective design.
+Personally, I think this solar dehydrator is a more effective design.
 The whole thing seems more effective and simple and this applies to how it’s built and how it functions.
 If I had to choose between the two solar dehydrator designs, I would choose to build this one.
-Check out the great photo tutorial (including materials list) from ’10 Degrees Above’.
+Check out the great photo tutorial (including the materials list) from ’10 Degrees Above’.